TekWizely/pre-commit-golang/README.md

 Some tools, like `gofmt`, `goimports`, and `goreturns`, don't generate error codes, but instead expect the presence of any output to indicate warning/error conditions.

-The my-cmd hooks accept an `--error-on-output` argument to indicate this behavior.
+The my-cmd hooks accept a `--hook:error-on-output` argument to indicate this behavior.

 Here's an example of what it would look like to use the my-cmd hooks to invoke `gofmt` if it wasn't already included: